OliverWisn/crawler_Herminio_Selenium/README.md

 - I made this script so that the master branch had always the functioning code.
 - To run the script you must run the file "crawler_her_sel.py".
-- The creeper only scrapes the data from the main page https://www.flashscore.com/
+- The crawler only scrapes the data from the main page https://www.flashscore.com/

 ## Script Summary: